feldera/feldera/docs/sql/streaming.md

 ## Append-only tables

-By specifying the property `'append_only' = 'true'` to a table, a user instructs Feldera that a table will only receive `INSERT` updates (no deletions or updates).
+By specifying the property `'append_only' = 'true'` on a table, the user instructs Feldera that the table will only receive `INSERT` updates (no deletions or updates).
 This type of table is frequently used in streaming programs.
 This usage pattern enables the compiler to apply additional optimizations.

 Example: